 We aim to process tax returns within 50 business days.
-If you lodged your tax return online using e-tax, our standard processing time is 12 business days.
+If you lodged your tax return online, our standard processing time is 12 business days.

-If you want to work out your tax refund or debt go to ato.gov.au/instructions2013
+If you want to work out your tax refund or debt go to ato.gov.au/instructions2014